jtigger/solid/isp/0--Intro.md

 ### Observations

-* Agile Development is fundamentally a "Pull" system.
+* Agile Software Development is fundamentally a "Pull" system.
-* Interfaces/Protocols dictate interactions.
+* Interfaces/Protocols dictate interactions: You're picking a bias.
-* An Interface the fundamental design tool in software.
+* The maintainability ($$$) of the system hinges on good interface design.